cole-downey/personal-website/README.md

 # personal-website
-First Project for CSCE 315
+My personal website for business and school endeavors

-This project requires node.js and google's @material-ui/core library
+This project was made using node.js and Gogle's @material-ui/core library

-Right now the index.html is the only thing to look at, but I am planning to possibly move this project to javascript/react, so I've preloaded a react project in here
->>>>>>> 769fa33c00ff21cbaf52bd05491cde74a6f4bf03